tinmarino/try/speech.md

 MJ: We can try to publish a fruitless investigation ...
 Ti: So that we can learn from our mistakes

-Ti: Let's try to promote failure ...
+Ti: Actualy let's try to promote failure ...
 MJ: We cannot fail at that!

 MJ: Let's try to practice and make perfect ...